tkwonn/video-compressor/README.md

 ## What is this

-This desktop application lets users compress or convert videos easily through a simple dashboard.
+This desktop application that allows users compress or convert videos easily through a simple dashboard.

 <br>